Law and Society Interdisciplinary Minor

 • Two courses (6 hours) must be chosen from offerings listed under “Foundational Courses” (Group A).

-• Four Courses (12 hours) must be chosen from offerings listed under “Specialized Courses” (Group B)
+• Four Courses (12 hours) may be chosen from offerings listed under “Related Courses” (Group B) or "Foundational Courses" (Group A).

 Course Title Credits